-Table 2.
+Table 3.
 Geotechnical Recommendations

 Recommendation Description Soil Excavation Minor soil excavations will be required to establish any new pad levels and footings.
-It is anticipated that these excavations will encounter shallow disturbed fill, minor sandy clay and weathered sandstone bedrock.
-An accurate depth to bedrock is currently unknown; however, it is expected to be found at relatively shallow depths (<1.0m) across the site, where not already exposed.
+It is anticipated that these excavations will encounter clayey sand, and weathered sandstone bedrock.
 Provided the shallow soil profile is battered back to form a slope not steeper than 35 degrees, they should stand unsupported for a short period until permanent support is in place.
 Unsupported batter slopes in sandy soil will be prone to erosion in inclement weather.
 If permanent batters are proposed, the unsupported batter must not be steeper than 30 degrees and should be protected from erosion by geotextile fabric pinned to the slope and planted with soil binding vegetation.
 Rock Excavation All excavation recommendations as outlined below should be read in conjunction with Safe Work Australia's Code of Practice: Excavation Work , published in October 2018.
-It is essential that any excavation through rock that cannot be readily achieved with a bucket excavator or ripper should be carried out initially using a rock saw to minimise the vibration impact and disturbance on the adjoining properties, adjacent structures and sewer infrastructure.
-Any rock breaking must be carried out only after the rock has been sawed and in short bursts (2-5 seconds) to prevent the vibration amplifying.
+It is essential that any excavation through rock that cannot be readily achieved with a bucket excavator or ripper should be carried out initially using a rock saw to minimise the vibration impact and disturbance on the adjoining properties, existing structures and any previously installed supporting systems.
+Any rock breaking must be carried out only after the rock has been sawed, and in short bursts (2-5 seconds), to prevent the vibration amplifying.
 The break in the rock from the saw must be between the rock to be broken and the closest adjoining structure.
-Hand operated pneumatic picks may be used without restriction.
 All excavated material is to be removed from the site in accordance with current Office of Environment and Heritage (OEH) regulations.
-Vibrations The Australian Standard AS2670.2-1990 'Evaluation of human exposure to whole-body vibrations - continuous and shock induced vibrations in buildings (1-80 Hz)' suggests a daytime limit of 5mm/s component PPV for human comfort is acceptable.
-If necessary, we would suggest allowable vibration limits be set at 5mm/s PPV.
+Vibrations The Australian Standard AS2670.1-2001 'Evaluation of human exposure to whole-body vibration General requirements.
+Part 1: General requirements,' suggests a daytime limit of 5mm/s component PPV for human comfort is acceptable.
+If necessary, we would suggest that allowable vibration limits be set at 5mm/s PPV and monitoring devices installed at the footing level of any adjacent structures.
 It is expected that rock hammers with an approximate weight of 300-500kg will be adequate to operate within these tolerances.
-It may be necessary to move to smaller rock hammers or to rotary grinders or rock
+It may be necessary to move to smaller rock hammers or to rotary grinders or rock saws if vibrations limits cannot be met.
+(Manufactures of the plant should be contacted for information regarding peak vibration output.)